vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 242 CHAPTER

-immediately on those prapannas who are impatient of delay, and, in the case of those prapannas who are not impatient of delay and who have forgotten to beg for a life free from sin (after prapatti), in creating repentance for any offences committed by them owing to past karma which has begun to operate (prārabdha ) and inducing the person to perform the necessary prāyaschitta or expiation suited to his competency; in the case of those who are too hard-hearted to perform prāyas. chitta, in preventing their entrance into the world of Yama and loss of the benefit begged for by them by seeing that they are punished for these offences (committed after prapatti) in this life itself with sufferings (like blindness and lameness ) - in all these the Lord's compassion is the principal and common cause.
+immediately on those prapannas who are impatient of delay, and, in the case of those prapannas who are not impatient of delay and who have forgotten to beg for a life free from sin (after prapatti), in creating repentance for any offences committed by them owing to past karma which has begun to operate (prārabdha ) and inducing the person to perform the necessary prāyascitta or expiation suited to his competency; in the case of those who are too hard-hearted to perform prāyas. citta, in preventing their entrance into the world of Yama and loss of the benefit begged for by them by seeing that they are punished for these offences (committed after prapatti) in this life itself with sufferings (like blindness and lameness ) - in all these the Lord's compassion is the principal and common cause.

 Īśvara, who is endowed with compassion as described above, is called Siddhopaya or the upāya that is already existent; thus it is said:- “Those "Brahmins who know the first part of the Veda and those who know the latter part of it, which treats of the Sapreme Being - they state that Sri Krisbna is the eternal dharma (i.c.) the upāya that always exists."
 Bhakti and prapatti, which are adopted as the means for making Him gracious are called sādhyopāyas (ie) upāyas to be adopted for securing His grace.